joshgerdes/jekyll-uno/_drafts/azure-point-to-site-vpn-and-private-dns-resolver.md

 Any future or current private endpoints linked to the same Virtual Network will instantly be accessible without additional changes on the Azure VPN client.

 ### Additional resources

+The third-party resources below include reading and learning about the Azure Private DNS Resolver.